Session 5 – Getting Biological Data from Public Repositories

 2) We can start by exploring data deposited from a poison frog Allobates kingsburyi.
 For this purpose, we type (or copy-and-paste) the name of this species on the search tab.

 3) For a model system like Xenopus laevis, we will get far more results on our NCBI search.
-In this case, you will get an access to the genome assembly of this species (i.e., Xenopus_laevis_v2).
-Some other highlights include that this taxon has more than 43,660 associated publications, gene expression omnibus (GEO) has 184K entries, 149K protein entries, ~1.5M nucleotide entries, 2,249 SRA (NGS: sequence read archive) entries, and much more.
-This example provides the extent of the NCBI as central and extensive archive of biological information.
+In this case, you will get an access to the genome assembly of this species (i.e., Xenopus_laevis_v10.1).
+Some other highlights include that this taxon has more than ~60K associated publications, gene expression omnibus (GEO) has ~190K entries, 149K protein entries, ~1.4M nucleotide entries, ~8K SRA (NGS: sequence read archive) entries, and much more.
+This example provides the extent of the NCBI as central and extensive archive for biological information.

 4) We will explore NCBI nucleotide database to understand how the R-package rentrez can retrieve data as data frames in the R environment.

-We will collect some acetylcholine receptor CHRNB2 data of poison frogs.
+We will collect some acetylcholine receptor CHRNB2 data of frogs.
 For this purpose, we need to retrieve the NCBI accession numbers.
 Each of these is a unique identifier for a sequence record and it applies to the complete record.
 These ID numbers are usually a combination of a letter(s) and numbers.
-Versions on these accession numbers are indicated by a number after a period, e.g., MF580102.1 will be version one of this entry.
+Versions on these accession numbers are indicated by a number after a period.
+For example, MF580102.1 is for the partial sequence of CHRNB2 isolated from Allobates kingsburyi and it will be the first version of this entry.

-For our example taxon, we first search Allobates kingsburyi on the NCBI search tab.
+For our example taxon, we search Allobates kingsburyi on the NCBI search tab.

-Next, we click on PopSet under the Genes menu.
+Next, we click on Nucleotide in the Genomes menu.

-This will take us to a collection of studies that include sequences of our target species Allobates kingsburyi.
-We are interested on Hyloidea nicotinic acetylcholine receptor beta-2 (chrnb2) gene, complete cds.
+This will take us to a collection of nucleotide sequences of our target species Allobates kingsburyi.
+We are interested in the nicotinic acetylcholine receptor beta-2 (chrnb2) gene, partial cds.

-If you selected to see on the browser the FASTA sequences.
-You can copy and paste the output text in a file to import these sequences into R at a later time.
+You can copy and paste the output in a text file to import this later into R for further exploration.

 5.2 Accessing NCBI within R: rentrez

-5) The above approach could be tedious and depended on lots of copy-and-paste actions.
-However, this can be streamlined using rentrez as long as you know what accession numbers you want to download.
+5) The above approach could be tedious and dependes on lots of copy-and-paste actions.
+However, this can be streamlined using rentrez as long as you know what accession numbers in the NCBI. rentrez has extensive vignettes here

-We will proceed to get all the sequences associated to the corresponding poison frog PopSet 1248341763.
+We will proceed to get all the sequences associated to CHRNB2 in frogs by searching a set sequences of this gene.
 For this purpose, we start by installing (if necesseray) or load rentrez in to the R environment.

 ## We have downloaded this R-package before, so you just need to load it in the R environment.